lautajam/BazaarAPI/README.md

 - H2 Database SQL
 - Spring Web WEB

-I recommend using the IntelliJ IDEA IDE to run the API and to generate the Spring Spring Initializr project (https://start.spring.io/).
+I recommend using the [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/)  to run the API and to generate the Spring with [Spring Initializr](https://start.spring.io/).

 ## Installation